 Recipe by MARBALET

 "This is a very special old Italian dish that warms your stomach, as well as your heart.
 It is a labor of love, but worth every bite!
-For a different taste, you can use a combination of ground beef and ground pork."
+You can also use half ground beef, half ground pork in the filling."

 Hmm.
 None of these ingredients are on sale today.